Kā Waimaero | Ngāi Tahu Centre

-The Ngāi Tahu Research Centre (NTRC) was founded for the purpose of being a leader in indigenous scholarship and to provide a centre for the intellectual capital and development of Ngāi Tahu, the principal Māori iwi of the southern region of New Zealand.
-The NTRC was established in August 2011 as a joint initiative between Ngāi Tahu and the University of Canterbury.
+The Ngāi Tahu Centre (NTC) was founded for the purpose of being a leader in indigenous scholarship and to provide a centre for the intellectual capital and development of Ngāi Tahu, the principal Māori iwi of the southern region of New Zealand.
+The NTC was established in August 2011 as a joint initiative between Ngāi Tahu and the University of Canterbury.

-The Ngāi Tahu Research Centre is best defined by reference to its dual mission statements, which are:
+The Ngāi Tahu Centre is best defined by reference to its dual mission statements, which are:

 - To create intellectual capital and leadership able to lead and support tribal development.